WolframResearch/WolframWebEngineForPython/README.md

 ]
 ```

-The decorator can be used with any kind of syncronous evaluator exposed and documented in [WolframClientForPython](!https://github.com/WolframResearch/WolframClientForPython).
+The decorator can be used with any kind of synchronous evaluator exposed and documented in [WolframClientForPython](!https://github.com/WolframResearch/WolframClientForPython).

 ### Aiohttp